OfficeDev/Microsoft-Teams-Samples/samples/tab-sso/nodejs/README.md

 This function asks Teams for an authentication token from Microsoft Entra ID.
 The token is displayed so you can try it in Postman.

 2. getServerSideToken() -
-This function sends the token to the backend to exchange for elevated permissions using Microsoft Entra's [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-on-behalf-of-flow).
+This function sends the token to the backend to exchange for elevated permissions using Microsoft Entra ID's [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-on-behalf-of-flow).
 In this case, it sends the token to the `/getProfileOnBehalfOf` route.

 3. useServerSideToken() -
 This function uses the token to call the Microsoft Graph and display the resulting JSON.